The Desires of Our Hearts

 “And we know [with great confidence] that God [who is deeply concerned about us] causes all things to work together [as a plan] for good for those who love God, to those who are called according to His plan and purpose.”
 Romans 8:28 Amplified

 We remind ourselves, if not God, of this promise when difficult times fall upon us, when adversity prevents our progress or when unexpected loss occurs.
 Is God true to His word, this word that all things work for good—or not?
 Do we love the Lord?
-Are we called unto His purpose, this purposeful path in our lives?
-Is He still working on our behalf despite what it looks like to us in the present to?
+Are we called unto His purpose, this purposeful path in our lives in His kingdom?
+Is He still working on our behalf despite what it looks like to us now?

 Selah.
 Pause and weigh this.
 Whatever happens, His faithfulness endures forever.
 When everything is shaking, He is the same.
 The Lord takes us through adversity so that we learn more of His eternal faithfulness and mercy.
-His promises of love comfort us in our dark times.
-He will be our light, able to dispel any darkness with His very presence:
+His promises of love comfort us in our dark times, when we cannot see our way and God seems to be standing still on our behalf.
+We wait, knowing that He will be our light, able to dispel any darkness with His very presence.

 “Rejoice not against me, O mine enemy: when I fall, I shall arise; when I sit in darkness, the LORD shall be a light unto me.”
 Micah 7:8 NASB